computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 - Many organizations are already using GSuite for identity
 - Cheap

-### Step 0: Local Dockerized Setup
+### Step 0: Set up Your Local Dockerized WordPress

-Clone the [starter kit](https://github.com/postlight/headless-wp-starter) and follow the README to get a local dockerized setup working using `docker-compose`.
+Clone the [starter kit](https://github.com/postlight/headless-wp-starter) and follow the README to get a local development environment running using `docker-compose`.

 Dockerizing MySQL locally mitigates a lot of the database-related annoyances